Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond

-{In the simplest situation where the observations are \hbox{i.i.d.} multivariate normal, we compare our proposed tests, LR-SN and JHN-SN, with the tests mentioned in Section \ref{test_hd}, namely, LW$_2$, S, CZZ$_2$ and WY-LR, and also the newly proposed test in \cite{li2017structure} (LY test).
-(In the multivariate normal case, WY-JHN test reduces to LW$_2$ test.)
-We find that while developed under a much more general setup, our tests perform just as well as the existing ones.
-On the other hand, LY test is less powerful.
-The detailed comparison results are given in the supplementary material \cite{YZCL17}.
-Real differences emerge when we consider more complicated situations, where existing tests fail while our tests continue to perform well.}
+To have a full picture of the performance of our tests, we start with the simplest situation where observations are \hbox{i.i.d.} multivariate normal random vectors. {We will compare our proposed tests, LR-SN and JHN-SN, with the tests mentioned in Section \ref{test_hd}, namely, LW$_2$, S, CZZ$_2$ and WY-LR, and also the test in \cite{li2017structure} (LY test).} In the multivariate normal case, the WY-JHN test reduces to the LW$_2$ test.